-Join Bob McGannon for an in-depth discussion in this video Four key work styles, part of Managing Project Teams.
+Join Bob McGannon for an in-depth discussion in this video Four key work styles, part of Project Management Foundations: Teams.

 We all have our own particular tendencies.
 For example, when I go on vacation, I like to go camping in the middle of nowhere, while you might prefer a 5-star hotel in New York City.
 In a similar way, most of us also have favorite tendencies or styles when we work.
 Your project team members will believe they are delivering the best value when they can apply their preferred style.
 Do you understand the habits or tendencies of your team members?
 I want to help by sharing with you the 4 most common work styles.